-There’s so much to celebrate – tax season is finally over, the weather’s getting better, and your tax refund is coming!
+There’s so much to celebrate – your taxes are done and your tax refund is coming!
 It typically takes up to 2 weeks after filing to show up in your mailbox or bank account, or within 8 weeks if you mailed in your return.

-While it may be tempting to go splurge on yourself, there’s definitely better ways to you can utilize your tax refund.
-Canadians across the country are generally very responsible when it spending that extra money.
+While it may be tempting to go splurge on yourself, there’s definitely better ways to you can use your tax refund.
+Canadians are generally very responsible when it spending that extra money.
 Almost 36% plan to use their refund to pay down or pay off an outstanding debt, while 32% intend on keeping it for a rainy day, and 16% will spend a portion and invest the rest.

 Whatever way you choose to go about it, you should always try to make the most out of our tax refund.
 We’ve put together a list of the 10 best ways you can spend it.